Champaign, Illinois Therapists

 Champaign, Illinois is a city located in the larger Champaign–Urbana metropolitan area.
 It is the tenth most populated city in the state.
 Champaign is centrally located between Chicago, Indianapolis, Indiana, and St. Louis, Missouri.
 According to the U.S. Census Bureau, 87,432 people called Champaign home in 2017.

 This city is notable for being the home of several acclaimed colleges, including the University of Illinois at Urbana–Champaign and Parkland College.
-It is also known for being the hub of the Silicon Prairie, due to a large number of technology companies taking root in the city.
+It is also known for being the hub of Silicon Prairie, due to a large number of technology companies taking root in the city.
 Champaign is home to various offices for technology and Fortune 500 companies, including Sony, Abbott, Caterpillar, State Farm, and IBM.

 Meanwhile, Champaign experiences some challenges when it comes to mental health care.
 Due to various behavioral and socioeconomic factors, there is widespread mental illness in the area.
 It is helpful to understand the potential causes of mental illness in Champaign and the resources available to residents.

 Behavioral health concerns are prevalent across Champaign County.
-For example, the Centers for Disease Control and Prevention (CDC) state that the suicide rate was 12.9 per 100,000 in 2016.
+For example, the Centers for Disease Control and Prevention (CDC) states that the suicide rate was 12.9 per 100,000 in 2016.
 This is higher than the statewide rate of 10.8.
 Additionally, mental health is the top health concern for respondents, with substance abuse coming in second.

 Contributing Factors and Barriers